DeviprasadShetty9833/DSA_in_C_Tutorial/Gradient_Descent/README.md

 # 📌 What is Gradient Descent?

-Gradient Descent is an iterative optimization algorithm used to find the minimum of a function.
+Gradient Descent is an iterative optimization algorithm used to find the **minimum of a function**.
 Think of standing on a mountain at night:

 - You cannot see the valley (the minimum),
 - You only know the slope at your feet,